 Why is this important?

 Prior to SBRA, struggling businesses had two options in bankruptcy, Chapter 7 and Chapter 11.
-In short, Chapter 7 is liquidation, and a Chapter 11 allows a business to retain control over its operation while it reorganizes.
-Under Chapter 7 bankruptcy, a business is appointed a trustee who oversees the liquidation of the business’s assets to pay back creditors, and afterwards, the business effectively ceases to operate.
-Conversely, under a Chapter 11 bankruptcy, the business’s assets are sold off and deals are cut, but in the end the business continues to operate.
-Through a Chapter 11 bankruptcy the business is subject to increased oversight by the bankruptcy court.
+In short, Chapter 7 is liquidation, and Chapter 11 allows a business to retain control over its operation while it reorganizes.
+Under Chapter 7 bankruptcy, a business is appointed a trustee who oversees the liquidation of the business’s assets to pay back creditors, and afterward, the business effectively ceases to operate.
+Conversely, under a Chapter 11 bankruptcy, the business’s assets are sold off and deals are cut, but in the end, the business continues to operate.
+Through a Chapter 11 bankruptcy, the business is subject to increased oversight by the bankruptcy court.
 For instance, the business must have its plan to repay its debts approved by the court, submit monthly reports, have all non-ordinary-course-of-business transactions approved, and pay quarterly fees to the court; all of which add to the expense, complexity, and time it takes to effectuate a Chapter 11 bankruptcy.

 As a result of the increased requirements of a Chapter 11 bankruptcy, many small businesses cannot afford to make it through a lengthy process fraught with legal pitfalls, leaving dissolution of the business as their only recourse in the face of hungry creditors.
 Recognizing the difficulty many businesses have navigating, much less surviving, a Chapter 11 bankruptcy, Congress enacted the Small Business Reorganization Act (“SBRA”).